sud3010ganesh/sud3010ganesh.github.io/_posts/2018-05-29-boxofficerevenueprediction.md

 ```

-The Bingo Classification Accuracy for the Elastic Net Model is as follows,
+The bingo classification accuracy for the elastic net Model is as follows,

 ```r
 final_acc_el<- mean(acc_fold_el)